pspsowmya/AmadeusProject/README.md

 Overview:
 This project is built to access flight availabilty API of amadeus and get the response from the API , store it in an excel so that we can use that data for visualization.
+Amadeus is a third party API provider which usually provides API for travel, booking and hotel and I used Amadeus FlightAvailability API for travel.
+This API returns all the seats that are available to travel in a flight for a particular date chosen for a source and destination.
+I have captured this data for set of dates between two different destinations.
+This API generates client credentials which we use to communicate with the API when we pass each request.
+I have used Java concepts to implement this.

 Prerequisites: